 - 7.1.1 Whenever there are concerns that a child is in immediate danger the Police should be called on 000. - 7.1.2 Under the CYFA, Mandatory Reports must be made to a 'protective intervenor'.
-Protective intervenors are defined in the CYFA as the Secretary of Child Protection (or their delegate) and all Police officers. - 7.1.3 If you have contacted the Police, either as a result of Responding to an Emergency or Reporting to Police, then you have made your Mandatory Report. - 7.1.4 If you have not contacted Police, you must report to Child Protection.
-You must do this by: - during business hours (8:45am-5:00pm, Monday to Friday), telephoning the Child Protection intake service for the local government area where the child resides, listed here. - after hours, telephoning Child Protection on 13 12 78. - 7.1.5 Reports to Child Protection cannot be made via the Child Protection website or email, as staff who monitor the Child Protection website are not delegated officers of the Child Protection Secretary. - 7.1.6 You should provide as much of the following information as you can: - details the child's or young person's name, age and address - indicators of harm the reason for believing that the injury or behaviour is the result of abuse or neglect - reason for reporting the reason why the call is being made now - safety assessment assessment of immediate danger to the child or children.
-For example, information may be sought on the whereabouts of the alleged abuser or abusers - description description of the injury or behaviour observed - child's whereabouts the current whereabouts of the child or young person - other services your knowledge of other services involved with the family - family information any other information about the family
+Protective intervenors are defined in the CYFA as the Secretary of Child Protection (or their delegate) and all Police officers. - 7.1.3 If you have contacted Police, either as a result of Responding to an Emergency or Reporting to Police, then you have made your Mandatory Report. - 7.1.4 If you have not contacted Police, you must report to Child Protection.
+You must do this by: - during business hours (8:45am-5:00pm, Monday to Friday), telephoning the Child Protection intake service for the local government area where the child resides, listed in Appendix 1. - after hours, telephoning Child Protection on 13 12 78. - 7.1.5 Reports to Child Protection cannot be made via the Child Protection website or email, as staff who monitor the Child Protection website are not delegates of the Secretary of Child Protection. - 7.1.6 You should provide as much of the following information as you can: - details the child's or young person's name, age and address - indicators of harm the reason for believing that the injury or behaviour is the result of abuse or neglect

+- reason for reporting the reason why the call is being made now - safety assessment assessment of immediate danger to the child or children.
+For example, information may be sought on the whereabouts of the alleged abuser or abusers - description description of the injury or behaviour observed - child's whereabouts the current whereabouts of the child or young person - other services your knowledge of other services involved with the family - family information any other information about the family - cultural characteristics any specific cultural or other details that will help to care for the child, for example, cultural origins, interpreter, or disability needs.